 Skip to main content

-The FCA’s Consumer Composite Investments Regime – a new approach to retail investment disclosures will challenge the industry
+The FCA’s new Consumer Composite Investments (CCI) Regime – a hybrid approach to retail investment disclosures brings risks and opportunities

 Who this blog is for